DavidKai1999/Stats-170-project/README.md

 ## Running the Project

-  Here we introduce the complete process of training models, evaluating models, and predicting new data by the program.
-Before running the code, all the data have been cleaned and done with topic modeling.
-Both the data and the topic modeling results have been stored in the PostgreSQL server.
+  Here we introduce the complete process of cleaning data, training models, evaluating models, and predicting new data by the program.

   Also, notice that we split the data into 6 folds and use a parameter called k_index in **Config.py** to control the fold used as the validation set.
 We use different k_index to run on multiple computers for doing cross-validation.

+  **Cleaning Data & Topic Modeling**

+  All the scripts for data cleaning and wrangling are under the **data_preprocess** folder.

+  - Fact Check Dataset

+    Run **factcheck_preprocessing.ipynb** to detect the language of text in each row and remove all rows not in English.
+Then, run **factcheck_label.ipynb** to convert the labels into binary 0/1 labels, and store the data in PostgreSQL server.

+   - Reddit Comment Dataset

+     Run **redditcomment_preprocess.ipynb** to transform the dataset into 1NF, and split it into the news table and comment table to store in PostgreSQL server.

+   - Topic Modeling

+     Run **Topic Modeling.ipynb** to combine the text columns of the two dataset and use the LDA model to do topic modeling.
+The topic modeling results will also be stored in PostgreSQL server.

   **Training Model**